 (A) Home Child Care.
 In accordance with the Act [§ 4412(5)], a state registered or licensed child care home serving six or fewer children on a full-time basis and up to four additional children on a part time basis, which is conducted within a single family dwelling by a resident of that dwelling, shall be considered a permitted use of a single family residence.
 No zoning permit is required for home child care providing it meets the requirements of this section.

-Nonresidential daycare centers, and those daycare centers operated from a dwelling which serve greater than six children full-time, may be permitted in designated zoning districts as a conditional use subject to review under Section 5.4.
+Nonresidential daycare centers, and those daycare centers operated from a dwelling which serve greater than six children full-time, may be permitted in designated zoning districts subject to review under Section 5.5

 (B) Home Occupations.
 In accordance with the Act [§4412(4)], no provision of these regulations may infringe upon the right of any resident to use a minor portion of a dwelling for an occupation which is customary in residential areas and which does not change the character of the surrounding neighborhood or area.
-No zoning permit is required for a home occupation provided such home occupation complies with the following standards:
+A zoning permit is required for a home occupation provided such home occupation complies with the following standards:

 The home occupation shall be carried on by residents of the dwelling and not more than two additional non-residential employees;